danwatford/docker-postgres-ofbiz/README.md

 Database usernames and passwords have been chosen to correspond to defaults of postgres in OFBiz to reduce the number of configuration changes needed in OFBiz.
-This shouldn't pose a security issue as the database will not be accessible outside of the docker-compose configuration.
+This shouldn't pose a security issue as the database will not be accessible outside of the docker compose configuration.

 Backups of the databases are performed using pg_dump, with files written to a dumps directory which is on a volume mounted from the docker host.